aldomann/aldomann-website/content/post/2021-05-30-centrifuge-problem/index.md

 As an exercise to refresh my Mathematica programming and graphing skills, I decided to solve this problem using [Wolfram Mathematica](https://www.wolfram.com/mathematica/).

+The problem, from a computational point of view, can be divided into main the following problems:

+- Find the set of roots, $R$.
+- Find all possible subsets $S \subseteq R$.
+- Check which subsets are valid solutions.

+### Finding the roots

 ```mathematica
 MyFindRoots[z_, n_] := Module[{roots, r, angle},
   roots = ConstantArray[0, n];